Namibia’s Mass Cull of Wildlife – Aug/Sept 2024

-The Namibian government is carrying out a mass cull of megafauna, with the majority of shooting taking place inside six of the country’s protected national parks.
+On 26 August 2024 the Namibian government announced it was carrying out a mass cull of megafauna, with the majority of shooting taking place inside five of the country’s protected national parks.

-Many fear that if the scheme is allowed to proceed it will set a dangerous precedent which would lead to similar schemes on an even bigger scale in other countries across the continent.
+Some warned that if the scheme were allowed to proceed it would set a dangerous precedent which would lead to similar schemes on an even bigger scale in other countries across the continent.
+This prediction very soon proved right when on 12 September Zimbabwe announced it would cull 200 elephants.
+In response, Farai Maguwu, director of Zimbabwe’s Center for Natural Resource Governance, called this decision ‘ill-conceived and very unfortunate’.

 The sources below, starting with the statement from African conservationists, examine the true causes behind this unfolding wildlife disaster and offer solutions that would address human hunger and also save wildlife.